ploomber/contributing/maintainer.md

 # Maintainer's guide

-This guide documents the process for code maintainers (people who review, approve and/or merge Pull Requests).
+This guide documents the process for code maintainers.

 ## Roles

-- **Reviewer:** Performs code reviews for Pull Request; their objective is to ensure code quality
+- **Reviewer:** Performs code reviews for Pull Requests; their objective is to ensure code quality
 - **Owner:** Reviews code, ensures that Pull Requests do not get stalled, clicks the  *merge* button, and is responsible for ensuring the that we ship functional, high-quality code

 ### Which one am I?

 - You're a reviewer if someone from the team has requested your review on GitHub